Our Genealogical Helper for Monroeville ...

 Unfortunately, we don't know of a website for Monroeville.
 If you can help, please contact us through our Feedback Page.

 The official website for State of Alabama: www.alabama.gov/

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Monroeville.
-Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Monroeville
+Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Monroeville

 Our distance measurements begin at a specific point in Monroeville.
 The point that we are using is located at these GPS coordinates - Latitude: 31.5165, Longitude: -87.3280 [Map].
 In this case, the coordinates for Monroeville have been provided by the Geographic Names Information System (GNIS).

 - Return to Citation

 |<2>||The Find-a-Grave website is an excellent research tool with information about a cemetery's location and interments.
 They also offer a forum for their members which can provide additional help.
 More information about Find-a-Grave can be found on their website: findagrave.com.|

 |<3>||We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was significantly larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Monroeville, please let us know so that we can improve our accuracy.|